NoamRoth1/ProductFeedbackClassifier/README.md

 This repository contains a machine learning project that focuses on classifying product feedback into different categories.
 The project utilizes natural language processing techniques and the Naive Bayes algorithm to predict the category of feedback based on its content.

+*ChatGPT was consulted for many parts of this project*

 ## Table of Contents
 - [Overview](#overview)
 - [Dataset](#dataset)